yinxin630/fiora/doc/INSTALL.md

 ### Modify configuration by command arguments
 - Direct runtime `./node_modules/.bin/ts-node server/main.ts --xxx "yyy"`
-- Run through npm `npm start -- --xxx "yyy"`
+- Run through yarn `yarn start -- --xxx "yyy"`
-- Run through pm2 `pm2 start npm -- start --xxx "yyy"`
+- Run through pm2 `pm2 start yarn -- start --xxx "yyy"`

 `xxx` is the configuration name, `yyy` is the value to be configured, and the configuration name can be viewed in the configuration file.
 *Recommended to modify the configuration using this method*